 UVGI is an air cleaning technology that is sometimes used in buildings.
 UVGI uses low-wavelength ultraviolet light (UVC light) to destroy viruses.
 UVGI has been shown to be effective in disinfecting surfaces and air from bacteria and viruses such as influenza.
 In buildings, this technology is usually deployed as upper room UVGI to destroy airborne virus in the upper airspace of a room or as UVGI in supply air ducts to destroy airborne virus present in recirculated air.
 UVGI may be able to reduce exposures to airborne COVID-19.
 In order for UVGI to be effective, there must be sufficient contact time between the virus and the UV light; this often presents a challenge for installing an effective in-duct UVGI system.
 Similarly, upper room UVGI works best when the air in a room is well mixed so that airborne virus emitted by people in the lower portion of the room is lofted into the upper airspaces where it can be treated.
 Other potential issues with UVGI in schools include cost, maintenance, and potential health concerns of inadvertent UV exposures.
 In general, UVGI should be further discussed with an expert before consideration for use in a school.

 Schools that cannot adequately ensure physical distancing might consider installing physical barriers (e.g., plexiglass separators) in select areas.
 Plexiglass is a clear, solid material that acts to block transmission of large droplets between two people in close contact.
 Consider installing plexiglass shielding in areas where there is fixed and steady interaction, like the reception desk and cafeteria checkout.
 Within classrooms, plexiglass shielding may be useful for physically separating students who share tables, and as an additional barrier between the teacher and student areas of the classroom.
+Installing plexiglass barriers may create areas within a room with uneven mixing of the air.
+This can inadvertently increase the concentration of airborne SARS-CoV-2 in localized areas.
+Schools should consider asking experts to check air mixing and interzonal airflows in indoor environments after installing plexiglass barriers to ensure no disruption of ventilation and airflow.

 To limit fomite transmission, existing infrastructure could be replaced with contactless alternatives.
 For example, doors with handles could be replaced with automatic doors.
 If installing new infrastructure is not feasible, alternative policies could be implemented (e.g., doors could be propped open, so students do not need to touch them).